 Vandalia City Council appointed Dan Wendt to serve as City Manager effective February 1, 2021.
 City Manager Wendt is the chief executive officer and public safety director, responsible for the day-to-day operations of a complex municipal organization serving a residential population of 15,000 across 12.39 square miles.
-The City organization retains a robust bond rating of Aa2, annual all funds budget of approximately $45 million, and full-time workforce of 140 employees.
-Mr. Wendt’s leadership team executes the policy directives of the Vandalia City Council including the day-to-day operations of police, fire, emergency medical services, and dispatch; water, wastewater and storm water utilities; public works and street construction; economic development, building and zoning, planning, and engineering services; administration of four collective bargaining agreements with three labor unions; and community enrichment through the Vandalia Recreation Center, Senior Center, Cassel Hills Golf Course, and numerous parks.
+The City organization retains a robust bond rating of Aa2, annual all funds budget of approximately $57 million, $37 million 5-year capital improvement plan, hundreds of millions of dollars of assets, and full-time workforce of 275 full-time equivalent employees.
+Mr. Wendt’s leadership team executes the policy directives of the Vandalia City Council including the day-to-day operations of police, fire, emergency medical services, and dispatch; treatment of water and wastewater; maintenance of 87 miles of water mains, 74 miles of sanitary sewers, and 78 miles of storm sewers; public works and street construction; economic development, building and zoning, planning, and engineering services; administration of four collective bargaining agreements with three labor unions; and community enrichment through the Vandalia Recreation Center, Senior Center, Cassel Hills Golf Course, and numerous parks.
 As the City’s chief executive, Mr. Wendt ensures that all laws and ordinances are enforced, he appoints and removes all directors and subordinate employees in the classified and unclassified service, exercises control over all administrative departments and divisions, and advises Council as to the financial condition and needs of the City.

 Mr. Wendt regards public service as a privilege.
 He encourages a positive and high-energy work environment with a focus on multi-disciplinary collaboration and continuous learning on the part of public servants.
 He seeks to enhance Vandalia's livability while heightening the reputation of the Dayton Metropolitan Area and building upon a strong tradition of professional local government management.